Brandeis Judges: Baseball

+Brandeis' baseball team advanced to the Division III championship game in 1977, although they lost to Stanislaus State.

 Former head coach Pete Varney, who played Major League Baseball for the Chicago White Sox and Atlanta Braves, retired after 34 years of coaching.
 Derek Carlson, former player and assistant coach under Pete Varney, is the current head coach of the Brandeis Varsity Baseball program.
 Pitcher Nelson Figueroa is the first Brandeis graduate to play in Major League Baseball.

 Basketball (men's)

 The men's basketball team is routinely one of the most competitive Division III teams in the country.
 The Judges reached four-straight NCAA Tournaments between 2006 and 2010, including Elite 8 teams in 2008 and 2010.
 Several former players have gone on to play professionally.
 Three former NBA Boston Celtics players have coached basketball at Brandeis – KC Jones (67–70), Bob Brannum (70–86) and Chris Ford (2001–2003).

 Cross country

 The cross country team is one of two teams in Brandeis history to win a Division III National Championship, taking home the crown in 1983.
 The squad is currently coached by Sinead Evans, who competed in the 1996 and 2000 Olympics in the 1500-meter.
 The 2009 men's cross country team saw junior Paul Norton earn All-American status at the NCAA Division III National Cross Country Meet, the best performance by a male cross country athlete in over a decade.